apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**5 things to know about Zurzuvae, the first postpartum depression pill**
+**New fossils reveal specialized eating technique of unusual ancient marine reptile**

-You can read more about it [here](https://www.npr.org/2023/08/08/1192665598/postpartum-depression-pill-zurzuvae).
+You can read more about it [here](https://www.cnn.com/2023/08/08/world/ancient-marine-reptile-filter-feeding-scn/index.html).

 ## Requirements
 - Python 3.8